 |Copyright © Nucleus Medical Media, Inc.|

-- Illness with vomiting or diarrhea
+- Nausea, vomiting, or diarrhea

 - Abnormal drowsiness

-You will be asked about your baby’s symptoms and medical history.
+You will be asked about your baby’s symptoms and health history.
 A physical exam will be done.

 Your doctor may check your baby’s blood flow by putting pressure on a nail bed.